Theme - COLOURS

 Red as cherry

-Related pictures cards are prepared and given to children.
-They take turns to show and read their cards to rest of the group.
-At that time teacher also shows the similar card.
+Related picture cards are prepared and given to children.
+They take turns to show and read their cards to the rest of the group.
+At that time teacher also shows a similar card.

 Look Who Found a Color!

-This is sung to tune of ‘Mary had a Little Lamb’.
+This is sung to the tune of ‘Mary had a Little Lamb’.